Also known as a “meta Scrum”.

 One last difference between the daily scrum and the scrum of scrums meetings is that while most scrum of scrums meetings maintain a backlog of issues and problems to address, very few conduct formal iteration planning and iteration reviews analogous to what the individual teams are doing.

-Want to pass the Certified Scrum Master Exam (SCM).
-Practice as often as you want with our realistic CSM Practice Exam.
+Want to pass the Certified Scrum Master Exam (CSM)?
+Practice as often as you want with our realistic scrum test.